Veils: The Other Mass AccessoryCatholic . Most Popular . What I Wore

 Veiling doesn’t have to be unstylish, just like modesty doesn’t equal frumpiness.
 But trying to make a fashion statement with your head covering would be counterproductive.

 So there you have it.
 Once again, I’m not pressuring anyone to veil, but if you feel compelled to do so I hope I’ve helped alleviate some of your reservations.
 I know I’m blessed to be at a church where veiling is the norm, rather than the exception so I don’t feel out-of-place.
 I never felt a lot of pressure to veil, I just tried it, read and prayed about it, and ultimately embraced it completely.
 Your journey may be different so don’t stress about it.
 Let me know if I can answer any of your questions.
-For more outfits that would look great with the scarf or hat you’ve got shoved in your closet, visit the rest of the linkers at Fine Linen and Purple.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.